drewdeponte/andrewdeponte.com_jekyll/_posts/2009-08-09-lazy-google-app-engine-model-migrations.markdown

 layout: post
 title: Lazy Google App Engine Model Migrations
 date: 2009-08-09
-tags: [Database, Google App Engine, Lazy, Migrations, Models, We'reSICC, Software Development, Software Projects]
+tags: [Google App Engine, Software Development]
 ---
 I have been working on a side project for a bit now called We'reSICC (We are Sound Image Community & Collaboration).
 It planned to be an online service that